Build your SERP Similarity Tool with Python

 Conclusions

-We can confirm the findings from our similarity study report that “Latte” and “Cappuccino” are to be considered as rather different entities in the eyes of Google in compliance with their distinct signifiers, albeit in real life they tend to be perceived as very similar items.
+We can confirm the findings from our similarity study report that “Latte” and “Cappuccino” are to be considered as rather different entities in the eyes of Google, although in real life they tend to be perceived as very similar items.

-It was so interesting to be able to get a grip on who is playing who and what sorts of goals in the marketplace a website tries to achieve.
+It was so interesting to get a grip on who is playing who and what sorts of goals in the marketplace a website tries to achieve.

 On the same page, learning about potential snippet gaps against two SERPs can help you adjust your keyword research depending on the semantic competitive arena